snissn/back-goes-backwards/outline.md

 #### **Conclusion**

 - **5.5 Transition to Yin and Yang Dynamics**
-  - Prepare readers for the next chapter's exploration of how yin and yang energies influence movement and health.
+  - Prepare readers for the next chapter's exploration of how Yin and Yang energies influence movement and health.

 ---